joseph-rementeria/carton-caps-referral-api/README.md

     * **Domain Objects**: view them as mear measurements encapsulated in classes for their proper validation.
 For instance: and ID, an email or a referral code.
     * **Aggregates** view them as identifieable objects. in this case a referral instance.
 * **Application**: the application layer contains the **usecases** for our app.
 It further defines the actions that can be done on the agains the application's domain. **IMPORTANT** it depends only on the Domain layer only, nothing else.
 Here we use an important pattern as well called Command/Query Responsability Segregation ([CQRS](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)).
 Here we have the next memorable concepts
-    * **Commands**: in simple words, these are the read-write (WR) usecases.
+    * **Commands**: in simple words, these are the read-write (WR) usecases' params.
-    * **Queries**: again, oversimplified, these are the read-only (RO) usecases.
+    * **Queries**: again, oversimplified, these are the read-only (RO) usecases' params.
+    * **Handlers**: encapsulates the actual logic of the usecases, either RO or RW.
+    * **Mediators**: `to be defined`
+* **Infrastructure**: `to be defined`
     * **Datastores**: our source of truth, where the data is resting.
     * **Eventual consistency**: in CQRS there are two datastores: one RO and the other one RW.
 To sync them we will use events and delegates, therefore, the WR will see the updates first and eventually, our RO datastore will reflect this changes.
-    * **Mediators**: `to be defined`
-* **Infrastructure**: `to be defined`
 * **API**: Also called presentation layer. `to be defined`

 ### Runing and testing